TTstone/CAN_27930_Decode/README.md

 Basically you just need to export your asc file from CANalyer and run with the main.py following information will be exported:
 Time,U_Req,I_Req,U_CCS,I_CCS,U_BCS,I_BCS,Max_T[C],SOC,Time_Charged[min]

+Update 2023.02: Deal with charging data without a full charging procedures.